unisat-wallet/bitcoin-simple-keyring/README.md

 ## The Keyring Class Protocol

-One of the goals of this class is to allow developers to easily add new signing strategies to MetaMask.
+One of the goals of this class is to allow developers to easily add new signing strategies to Unisat Wallet.
 We call these signing strategies Keyrings, because they can manage multiple keys.

 ### Keyring.type